 The Probation Service also works in partnership with a range of other bodies to reduce offending, develop local responses to crime and issues affecting it, and to improve public safety and social inclusion.
 This involves work in such areas as drugs, homelessness and domestic violence.

-Probation Service staff in the community and in prisons refer offenders to community projects around the country, to enhance their re-integration and resettlement.
+Probation Service staff in the community and in prisons refer offenders to community projects around the State, to help them to reintegrate and resettle.

 Where to apply

-You can find contact details for local Probation Services on the Service's website.
+You can find contact details for local Probation Services on probation.ie.